Compostela, Nayarit

 Compostela is the name of both a municipality and of a town in it that serves as the seat; both are in the Mexican state of Nayarit.
-The municipality had 62,925 (2005 census) in a total area of 1,848 km² (713.5 sq mi).
-The town and its municipal seat had a population of 15,991 in 2000.
+The municipality had 77,436 in 2020 and the seat 20,322.
+It has a total area of 1,848 km2 (713.5 sq mi).

-Overview
+Etymology

 The name was given in honor of Santiago de Compostela in Galicia, Spain; tradition says that "Compostela" comes from Latin campus stellae, "field of stars" (another theory makes it come from composita tella or even compositella).